AntimoFatigati/bbb-air-client/README.md

 **Important: you should download the original AIR SDK without the new compiler, or you will face a bunch of weird messages during project compilation.
 You can find it here: http://airdownload.adobe.com/air/win/download/latest/AdobeAIRSDK.zip

+### For new version

+For new version, you download this .exe/.dmg http://flex.apache.org/installer.html and select:
+Apache Flex 4.14.1
+Adobe Air 23.0
+Flash Player 23.0

 ### How to refactor app package name

 Edit src/Main-app.xml